Sean Gelael

-Muhammad Sean Ricardo Gelael (born 1 November 1996) is an Indonesian racing driver currently competing with Team WRT in the FIA World Endurance Championship.
+Muhammad Sean Ricardo Gelael (born 1 November 1996) is an Indonesian racing driver who is currently competing with United Autosports in the FIA World Endurance Championship.
+He has scored two Le Mans class podiums as his respective teams' silver-ranked driver, finishing second with Jota in the LMP2 class in 2021 and second again with WRT in 2024's LMGT3 category.

-He competed in GP2 Series from 2015 to 2016, and the FIA Formula 2 Championship from 2017 to 2020, racing for DAMS in his final season.

 Early career

+Gelael started racing in 2005, where he became the navigator of his dad Ricardo Gelael in Rally of Indonesia.
+In 2007, he set a record from MURI for being the youngest racing navigator at the age of 10.

 Karting

 In 2011, he competed in the Asian Karting Open Championship – Formula 125 Senior Open 2011, finishing third in the overall standings.

 Lower formulae

 Gelael began his car racing career in his native continent, competing in the Formula Pilota China in 2012.
 He finished his debut season fourth in the overall standings and second in the "Best Asian Trophy" standings.
 He raced for the BVM team in the last round of the 2012 Formula Abarth season at Monza.

 FIA European Formula 3 Championship

 2013

 In 2013, Gelael participated in the 2013 FIA European Formula 3 Championship season, joining the Double R Racing team.
 During the same year, the Indonesian driver made an appearance in the Masters of Formula 3, although he was forced to retire from the race.